-Dr Chameen Samarawickrama
+A/Prof Chameen Samarawickrama

-Dr Samarawickrama is an alumnus of James Ruse Agricultural High School where he graduated as Dux with a perfect score of 100.00 in the NSW Higher School Certificate.
+A/Prof Samarawickrama is an alumnus of James Ruse Agricultural High School where he graduated as Dux with a perfect score of 100.00 in the NSW Higher School Certificate.
 He studied Medicine and Surgery at the University of New South Wales.
-After submitting his PhD, Dr Samarawickrama commenced his Ophthalmology training at Sydney Eye Hospital in 2010 and went on to complete his first advanced specialisation in cornea and laser eye surgery at the Royal Victorian Eye and Ear Hospital (Melbourne).
+After submitting his PhD, A/Prof Samarawickrama commenced his Ophthalmology training at Sydney Eye Hospital in 2010 and went on to complete his first advanced specialisation in cornea and laser eye surgery at the Royal Victorian Eye and Ear Hospital (Melbourne).
 He was subsequently selected to complete a second fellowship at the acclaimed Moorfields Eye Hospital (London), where he worked with doyens in the field of corneal surgery including Mr Bruce Allan, Mr Stephen Tuft and Mr Mark Wilkins.
-At the culmination of his advanced specialist training, Dr Samarawickrama was appointed Consultant in Cornea and External Eye Diseases at Moorfields Eye Hospital prior to his return to Sydney in 2016.
+At the culmination of his advanced specialist training, A/Prof Samarawickrama was appointed Consultant in Cornea and External Eye Diseases at Moorfields Eye Hospital prior to his return to Sydney in 2016.

 He is a Clinical Senior Lecturer at Sydney University and a regular speaker at international conferences.
 He instructs ophthalmology trainees in cataract surgery and complex corneal and anterior segment reconstructions.

-Dr Samarawickrama is a consultant ophthalmologist at Westmead Hospital and Liverpool Hospital.
+A/Prof Samarawickrama is a consultant ophthalmologist at Westmead Hospital and Liverpool Hospital.
 He operates at Hospital for Specialist Surgery (HSS) and City West Specialist Day Hospital, and consults at Nexus Eyecare at Norwest and Blacktown.

-Dr Samarawickrama lives in Sydney with his wife, who is a local GP.
+A/Prof Samarawickrama lives in Sydney with his wife, who is a local GP.
 In his spare time, he is an avid squash player and loves a good book.